-The Town Hall shall be the designated public place for posting meeting notices.
+The Town Hall, Library and Post Office shall be the designated public places for posting meeting notices.
 A posted meeting agenda may be amended by a majority vote.
 The agenda of any regular meeting at which a quorum is expected shall be posted no less than 24 hours in advance of the meeting.